Prostate Cancer Screening: PSA and Prostate Ultrasound

 It should be noted that in some men, there may be a slight increase in PSA within 48 hours after ejaculation, and current recommendations are that men wait 48 hours after ejaculation before PSA value is checked.

 When PSA is elevated, the next step depends on the degree of elevation and the health status of the patient.
-Recommendations may include serial monitoring, additional types of blood tests that check sub types of PSA, imaging with a study such as MRI or assessment of the prostate with trans rectal ultrasound and biopsy.
+Recommendations may include serial PSA monitoring, additional types of blood tests that check sub types of PSA or imaging with prostate MRI.

 The size of the prostate can be measured.
 The prostate is inspected for irregularities of contour.
 Ultrasound typically does not identify any areas that stand out as “suspicious for cancer”.
 The main value of ultrasound imaging of the prostate is that it allows very precise, systematic, grid-like, step-by-step sampling (biopsy) of the prostate.